mskperera/Smart-Energy-Meter/README.md

 ## Getting Started

-To start using FIDA Smart Energy Meter, follow these simple steps:
+To start using Smart Energy Meter, follow these simple steps:

-1. **Installation**: Install the FIDA Smart Energy Meter app on your device.
+1. **Installation**: Install the Smart Energy Meter app on your device.
 2. **Registration**: Create an account or log in to your existing account.
 3. **Device Setup**: Connect your energy meter device to the app.
 4. **Monitor**: Start monitoring your energy consumption in real-time.